blacksun1/client-side-download-example/README.md

-# test-browserify
+# client-side-download-example

-Simple test of [browserify](http://browserify.org/) to and using it to download CSV from the contents of a table.
+Example of export from a table using only the client

 ## To Build